Title and statement of responsibility area

 Immediate source of acquisition

 This material was transferred to the City of Edmonton Archives from various sections within the departments as well as the corporate records centre between 1948 and 2019.
+Some material was also found in the collection and repatriated to this fonds between 2015 and 2019.

 Language of material